mihirdilip/aspnetcore-authentication-apikey/README.md

 ## Example Usage

 Setting it up is quite simple.
-You will need basic working knowledge of ASP.NET Core 2.2 to get started using this code.
+You will need basic working knowledge of ASP.NET Core 2.2 or newer to get started using this code.

 On [**Startup.cs**](#startupcs), as shown below, add 2 lines in *ConfigureServices* method `services.AddAuthentication(ApiKeyDefaults.AuthenticationScheme).AddApiKeyInHeaderOrQueryParams<ApiKeyProvider>(options => { options.Realm = "My App"; options.KeyName = "X-API-KEY"; });`.
 And a line `app.UseAuthentication();` in *Configure* method.